 A HACCP checklist is a tool used to ensure that a HACCP plan is being implemented effectively.
 It provides a systematic way to identify, monitor, and control potential food safety hazards throughout the food production process.
 By using an HACCP checklist, businesses can identify and address potential problems before they lead to food safety hazards.
 It can help to protect consumers and maintain product quality.

+👉 However, you must develop a HACCP plan adhering to the HACCP principles before implementing the HACCP checklists.
 While HACCP plans are not mandatory for all businesses, most food establishments will benefit from implementing HACCP checklist templates to ensure food safety and compliance.

 Here’s a breakdown of who generally should use the HACCP checklist: